 In his book, Stuart Lawrence talks about what he has learned from life - the tools that have helped him live positively and kept him moving forwards when times have been tough.
 From role models to self-control, failure to imagination, Stuart's aim with this book is to use his own experience to help young people - to help all people - harness the good in themselves and in the world around them, using that fire of positivity to create change in their lives.

 "We all want to be successful in life and to be remembered for our achievements - but how can we do that, when the world can seem so big and sometimes scary?"

 Stuart Lawrence, 'Silence is Not An Option'

-The day will begin at 9am, with a chance to register and enjoy a drink and a chat before the sessions begin.
+The day began at 9am, with a chance to register and enjoy a drink and a chat before the sessions started.

-Following an introduction from the Trust's CEO Dr Paul Heery and a keynote address from Stuart Lawrence, staff will move on to their chosen workshops:
+Following an introduction from the Trust's CEO Dr Paul Heery and a keynote address from Stuart Lawrence, staff moved on to their chosen workshops:

 Transgender with Adam Brett

 In this session, we will look at how we can support our students who are trans, non-binary, or questioning their gender identity.
 The session will have a focus on vocabulary, rights and responsibilities, as well as practical suggestions about how we can make our classrooms more gender inclusive.

 In this session Remi will explain what Neurodiversity actually is and how the concept relates to neurological conditions.
 She will go on to explore how this impacts the workplace and what best practice helps to secure a neuro-inclusive strategy for recruiting, retaining and developing staff.

 Paved with Good Intentions with Jamie Hutchinson